Professor Steve Peters

 The Silent Guides Has Two Themes

-• To help adults to consider and understand where some of their unhealthy or destructive learnt behaviours and beliefs might have come from, and then offer ways to replace them with healthy and constructive behaviours and beliefs.
+To help adults consider and understand where some of their unhealthy or destructive learnt behaviours and beliefs might have come from.
+Then offer ways to replace them with healthy and constructive behaviours and beliefs.

-Examples of helpful thinking, behaviours and habits include:
+Examples of unhelpful thinking, behaviours and habits include: